 The current standards for body armour have been developed by the Defence Science and Technology Laboratory's (Dstl) Centre for Applied Science and Technology (previously Home Office).
 Although they were primarily intended for use by police forces they are also appropriate for other users.
 Dstl maintains a list of accredited products which have been found to meet the standards when tested at approved facilities.

-The characteristics of body armour are explained in the CPNI document Body Armour for Security Officers available below.
+The characteristics of body armour are explained in more detail in the CPNI document Body Armour for Security Officers available below.
 This document provides background knowledge on body armour and guidance on its specification, procurement and maintenance.

-There are also five factsheets available which delve further into the effects of various threats and the testing undetaken to suggest the most appropriate body armour:
+There are also five factsheets available which delve further into the effects of various threats and the testing undertaken to suggest the most appropriate body armour:

 - Firearms - an introduction to various types of firearms and ammunition

 - Injury Mechanisms - a look at injuries both with and without intervening body armour

 - Ballistic Injuries - an introduction to the two types of ballistic injuries

 - Body Armour Types - an introduction to different types of body armour